 When formal education began, schools borrowed guiding principles, like standardization and structure, from the factory systems developing at the time.
-School became a place where rigid structures batched learners of the same age together and engaged them in the same content, through the same activities, at the same pace.
-This one-size-fits-all approach results in very few learners experiencing the level of support, or challenge, they need—holding some students back from more advanced content and activities, while leaving others behind.
-However—for all young people to succeed—the focus, pace, and sequence of learning, as well as the resources and support provided, must be tailored to each learner’s identity, prior knowledge, development, way of learning, and life experiences.
-This ensures that all learners have just what they need to be successful, and that learners who need more receive more.
+School became a place where rigid structures and policies batched learners of the same age together and engaged them in the same content through the same activities at the same pace.
+This one-size-fits-all approach results in only some learners experiencing the level of support, or challenge, they need—holding some learners back from more advanced content and activities and leaving others behind.
+However—for all young people to succeed—the focus, pace, and sequence of learning, as well as the resources and supports provided, must be tailored to each learner’s development and needs.
+This ensures that all learners have what they need to be successful and that those who need more receive more.

 Ednovate

-Customizing young people’s learning experiences in response to the ways they vary can nurture their identities, fuel motivation, and support learning.
-In fact, for these experiences to be truly relevant to and intellectually challenging for every learner, at least some degree of personalization is essential.
+Customizing learning experiences in response to the ways in which young people vary can increase motivation, engagement, agency, and learning.
+In fact, for experiences to be truly relevant to and intellectually challenging for every learner, at least some degree of personalization is essential.
 This is because every learner is unique and has different needs based on what they value and want to achieve, where they are developmentally, and more.
 By increasing customization in all learning environments, more learners can receive personalized academic and social experiences that support their developmental needs; educators can become masterful interventionists and relay just-in-time support to every child; and classrooms can become safe places that promote continuous progress while also fostering a respect for differences.
-By personalizing learning in response to these differences, and by ensuring learners who need something more or something different receive it, our education system will become more effective for all.
+By customizing learning in response to these differences, and by ensuring that learners who need something more or something different receive it, our education system will become more effective for all.

 This Leap Means…

-• Learners following a variety of pathways in regard to the how, when, and where of learning based on their unique developmental level, interests, learning needs, or other factors.
+• Learners following a variety of pathways in regard to the how, when, and what of learning based on their unique developmental level, prior knowledge, learning needs, or other factors.

-• Learners receiving the resources, scaffolds, and supports needed to be successful with intellectually challenging work.
+• Learners receiving the scaffolds and supports needed to be successful with intellectually challenging, grade-level work.

-• Learners experiencing personalized learning opportunities and flexible systems that evolve to fit them.
+• Learners experiencing flexible systems and learning opportunities that evolve to fit their needs and goals.

 Human beings don’t line up perfectly.
 There is no average learner.
 They have strengths and weaknesses.
 They all do.
 Even geniuses do.